 Interpreter Services Coordination - VDDHH coordinates requests for interpreter services and Communication Access Real Time Translation (CART) from state agencies and courts.
 The agency has established a contract for interpreter services, which other state agencies may join.
-The agency also coordinates interpreters for 12-step programs and other activities on a very limited basis.
 In statewide and local emergency situations, the Department provides Emergency Management officials with information about interpreters available to assist in shelters and other critical areas.

 Outreach - The Outreach Program is an integral part of all other VDDHH programs.
-Outreach staff and contractors are the "face" of VDDHH to most customers, and are often the first point of contact for deaf and hard of hearing customers.
+Outreach staff are the "face" of VDDHH to most customers, and are often the first point of contact for deaf and hard of hearing customers .

 - Training Training is a component of every Service Area at VDDHH.
-Provided primarily through Outreach staff and contractors, topics include use of assistive technology, how to use and acquire a qualified sign language interpreter, availability of services from other state and local agencies, and appropriate procedures in an emergency or law enforcement situation.
+Provided primarily through Outreach staff, topics include use of assistive technology, how to use and acquire a qualified sign language interpreter, availability of services from other state and local agencies, and appropriate procedures in an emergency or law enforcement situation.
 Other topics include adapting to hearing loss, understanding educational options and services, learning sign language, as well as conducting specialized trainings to hospital staff, courts, and Public Safety Answering Points (9-1-1 dispatchers).
 Additionally, Outreach provides technology demonstrations and resource information at a wide variety of community activities, including Health Fairs, Transition (post high school to higher education or employment), community-sponsored events, and civic group and school presentations.
-Training in Emergency Preparedness will continue, centered on the "Ready Virginia" theme of 'Get a Kit, Make a Plan, Stay Informed'; through live presentations, the VDDHH Website, and the VDDHH Facebook page. - Information and Referral The agency provides information and referral to connect citizens, agencies and private entities with resources on topics related to deafness and hearing loss, through Outreach Services, our website (www.vddhh.org), the Technology Assistance Program (TAP), and Interpreter Services. - Individualized Problem Resolution Outreach Contractors provide Individualized Problem Resolution services for consumers who are deaf or hard of hearing and who are having difficulty resolving issues as a direct result of their hearing loss, usually due to a lack of communications access.
+Training in Emergency Preparedness will continue, centered on the "Ready Virginia" theme of 'Get a Kit, Make a Plan, Stay Informed'; through live presentations, the VDDHH Website, and the VDDHH Facebook page. - Information and Referral The agency provides information and referral to connect citizens, agencies and private entities with resources on topics related to deafness and hearing loss, through Outreach Services, our website (www.vddhh.org), the Technology Assistance Program (TAP), and Interpreter Services. - Individualized Problem Resolution Outreach staff provide Individualized Problem Resolution services for consumers who are deaf or hard of hearing and who are having difficulty resolving issues as a direct result of their hearing loss, usually due to a lack of communications access.
 Problems addressed through this service might include hearing aid funding information, housing, employment, utilities, billing issues and other challenges of daily living.